-Our experiments demonstrate that the hair bundle behaves not only as a mechanosensory but also as a sort of oscillatory micro-muscle that can actively amplify the hair cell’s responsiveness to sinusoidal stimuli (Martin et Hudspeth, 1999).
-Elastic coupling between cells enhances the sensitivity and the frequency selectivity of auditory detection (Barral et al, 2010), so that the sensory unit of the inner ear is composed of a few tens of hair cells.
+Our experiments demonstrate that the hair bundle behaves not only as a mechanosensory antenna but also as a sort of oscillatory micro-muscle that can actively amplify the hair cell’s responsiveness to sinusoidal stimuli (Martin et Hudspeth, 1999).
+Active hair-bundle motility can result in spontaneous oscillations (see video 1 in “Our videos”), which provide a cellular substrate for oto-acoustic emissions—the unprovoked emanation of sound from the ear.
+Elastic coupling between hair cells enhances the sensitivity and the frequency selectivity of auditory detection so that the sensory unit of the inner ear for the detection of a particular sound frequency is composed of a few tens of hair cells (Barral et al, 2010).
 The hair-bundle amplifier offers double benefit for hearing: it enlarges the range of sound intensities that can be heard by amplifying only the weakest sounds and sharpens frequency selectivity by filtering the input to the hair cell.
 Interestingly, the ear does not work as a high-fidelity sound receiver, introducing “phantom tones” that are not present in the acoustic input.
-We showed at the single-cell level that the hair-bundle amplifier produces distortions with properties that are characteristic of the phantom tones that are perceived in human hearing (Barral and Martin, 2012).
+We showed at the single-cell level that the hair-bundle amplifier produces distortions with physical properties that are characteristic of the phantom tones that are perceived in human hearing (Barral and Martin, 2012).